 Ketamine use can lead to a vicious obsession.
 The Ketamine user can become dependent physically and psychologically without even realizing it.
 This cycle of obsession is the factor that leads to ketamine use to the point of death.

-Here are some effects of ecstasy that may accompany even the first dose – and intensify with continued, heavier use: Confusion, Sleep problems, Anxiety, Teeth clenching, Blurred vision, Acne-like rash, Brain damage, Depression, Addiction, Paranoia, Nausea, Chills and sweating, Liver damage, Aggression, Faintness, Muscle tension, Violent, irrational behavior, Convulsions, and Tremor.
+Here are some effects of ecstasy that may accompany even the first dose – and intensify with continued, heavier use: Confusion, Sleep problems, Anxiety, Teeth clenching, Blurred vision, Acne-like rash, Brain damage, Depression, Drug addiction, Paranoia, Nausea. , Chills and sweating, Liver damage, Aggression, Faintness, Muscle tension, Violent, irrational behavior, convulsions, and tremors.
 Increases in heart rate and blood pressure from ecstasy pose an increased risk for users with circulatory or heart disease.

 Research also suggests that ecstasy users can develop learning disorders and emotional problems due to disrupted brain activity.